-I get emails on a regular basis from educators who want to make the move into consulting, but aren’t sure how to get started.
-They envision themselves coaching teachers, providing professional development, and supporting schools and teachers in a variety of ways, but can’t find any formal or official way of making the career shift.
+I get emails on a regular basis from educators who want to start an educational consulting career, but aren’t sure how to get started.
+They envision themselves coaching teachers, providing professional development, and supporting schools and teachers in a variety of ways, but can’t find any formal or official way of making the career shift to educational consulting.

 Don’t worry about whether your passion is “monetizable.”
 Mine didn’t seem to be, and I followed it as a hobby for many years when I was a classroom teacher without any forseeable way of making money.
 My advice is to focus on what you love and do the work because it brings you joy–make that the definition of success for you.
 There is no shortage of experts telling teachers how to do their jobs.
 There IS a shortage of experts who are willing to dedicate themselves to providing educator support–even when there is no immediate pay off for them–because they love what they do and genuinely care about teachers and kids.

 Site visitors kept urging me to publish a book, and in 2008, I wrote The Cornerstone.
-I really enjoyed writing it and released Awakened this past July.
+I really enjoyed writing it and am now releasing my fourth book.
 Thanks to the internet and major changes in the publishing industry, it’s getting easier and easier to starting your own publishing company as I did, or even just self-publish your book.
 If you feel like you have a book inside you waiting to be written, go for it!
 Write about what you know and love.
 Being a published author will lend you credibility, book royalties will boost your passive income flow, and you’ll have a manual for teachers and schools to purchase when you give professional development seminars.

 Be prepared to read and write constantly.
 It’s important to stay current in the field, so read LOTS of blogs (and discuss them in the comments.)
 Relationship building is integral, so even when reading books, I’ll still go online and leave reviews on my website, Amazon, etc. to spark discussion and share ideas.
 I answer every email I get from teachers on any subject from room arrangement to behavior modification to parent communication issues.
 I respond to each and every comment on my blog.
 Is all of this required?
 No. Do I get paid for this?
 No. But reading and writing online is a big part of being a consultant in the 21st century, and if the very thought of those tasks exhausts you, you’re better off thinking of a different line of work.

-So, how do you actually get consulting jobs?
+So, how do you actually get educational consulting jobs?
 Think outside the box in terms of work opportunities.
 You’re probably going to have to let go of the dream of job security, health benefits, and a pension.
-Most (but not all) consultancy work is part time, per diem.
+Most (but not all) education consultant jobs are part time, per diem.
 For me, the benefits outweigh the drawbacks.
 Being an educational consultant means I have complete and total freedom to accept the work I like and reject what’s not the best fit for me.
 I make my own schedule and I don’t get bogged down in the politics that comes from being employed by a school district.

 Use a feed reader to keep your eye on the job listings.
 To debunk a major myth: Craiglist is not a bad place to find work!
 I got hired by three major companies through their Craigslist ads!
 I set up a specific search on Monster.com, Craiglist, and The New York Times, and had the job listings sent to me via Google Reader.
 This way, not only were all the listings permanently archived for me, they were also searchable: I could type “coach” or “consultant” into Google Reader and read only the listings that fit what I was looking for if I didn’t want to scroll through all of them.